icebeam7/SummerCoding/Part3-MVVM/README.md

 }
 ```

-4. The final viewmodel to be implemented is **RecipeDetailViewModel**.
+4. The last viewmodel to be implemented is **RecipeDetailViewModel**, which simply defines a property for the recipe that will be displayed.
+The `QueryProperty` attribute defines an argument that is sent from another page, that is, the selected recipe.
 This is the code:

 ```csharp
 using CommunityToolkit.Mvvm.ComponentModel;